A study from the UK has found that about two-thirds of people abandon their New Years resolutions within a month.

 So why do so many people give up?
-Lead author Joanne M. Dickson said an important factor behind sticking to one’s resolutions is their specificity.
+The study’s lead author Joanne M. Dickson, a psychology professor at Australia’s Edith Cowan University, said an important factor behind sticking to one’s resolutions is their specificity.

 Vague resolutions such as “get fit” or “exercise regularly” were less likely to be followed than specific resolutions, such as “go on a 45-minute walk around the lake with Jane on Monday, Wednesday, and Friday mornings.”

-Prior research, she said, “has shown that setting specific goals that include a time, place, and/or people provide the mental cues to assist people to stick to their resolution goals.”
+Prior research, Dickson said, “has shown that setting specific goals that include a time, place, and/or people provide the mental cues to assist people to stick to their resolution goals.”

 Another factor is that vague resolutions require more mental effort than specific ones, whose details have already been sorted out in advance.

 “Although setting New Years resolutions is a popular activity in many cultures,” the authors write, “our findings are consistent with the folk wisdom that people are not particularly good at sticking to them.”